Promoting innovative partnerships between lawyers and community organizations

 Rebecca Donaldson ‘16 awarded DAG Fund Fellowship

-Rebeccal used her fellowship to work in her hometown of Milwaukee and partner with Legal Action of Wisconsin where she led a pilot project focused on aiding victims of violent sexual crimes.
+Rebeccal spent her fellowship term to work in her hometown of Milwaukee and partner with Legal Action of Wisconsin where she led a pilot project focused on aiding victims of violent sexual crimes.

 Joey Michalakes ‘16 awarded inaugural DAG Fund Fellowship